TomerTTB/Sharegain/README.md

 However, I don't think this is an ideal solution for testing.
 The current approach calculates results for each set of values, but it doesn't begin with a known expected result.
 Essentially, we need a test to verify the test.

 In my view, a more effective way to assess this is by using a predefined, agreed-upon set of known results to be asserted.
 Otherwise, it's akin to a blind person describing hot as the color red.
+It is an interesting question, and I wonder if there's a simple straightforward solution that I might be overlooking.

 ## Overview